Psalm 3

 Psalm 3:5

-I lie down and sleep; I wake again, because the Lord sustains me.
+I lie down and sleep, then wake up again, because Adonai sustains me.

 David understood that God controlled everything and even gave him the ability to sleep and to wake to a new day.
 When we realize that God is in charge of even those small details in our lives, then we can easily trust that He will handle the bigger things that we face.